List of Noah's Arc characters: Eddie McIntyre

-Eddie is love of Chance and the biological father of Kenya.
+Eddie is Chance's partner and the biological father of Kenya.
 In the pilot episode, Chance is shown moving into Eddie's home.
 In the third episode of season 1, he is shown having sex with another man while Chance and his friends watch through a window.
 After numerous attempts to reconcile with Chance, Eddie eventually proposed to Chance, which he accepts.
 At the end of season 1, he and Chance got married.
 During their wedding ceremony, a physical fight erupted between Wade and Malik concerning Noah.
 When Wade attempts to punch Malik, he missed and accidentally hits Eddie leaving him unconscious with a concussion.

 In season 2, Eddie is shown alongside Chance in happy marriage.
 Eddie later invites his bosses over for dinner at his home, to which it is later revealed to Chance that his bosses' wives are secrets lesbians in a relationship.
 After Chance encourages one of the ladies (Vonda) to come out of the closet, Eddie's boss fires him.
 A scene is shown where his boss confides in Chance, who successful asked for Eddie's job back.

 In Jumping the Broom, Eddie and Chance's marriage appears to be rocky.
 Eddie is shown having some jealously toward Brandon, a student of Chance who interested in Chance and the current love interest of Ricky.
 A scene shows Eddie talking to Chance about their dreams.
 After Chance states that Eddie is going through a "mid-life crisis", he slaps Chance.
 Chance and Eddie are later shown to have reconciled.